bradtaniguchi/chrome-neo-plus-legacy/apps/api/README.md

 nx run api:serve
 ```

+This will run a custom `serve.js` script that internally will manage
+the build and serving steps with automatic reloads.

 **note** there are package.json scripts, but these are from the `firebase init functions`
 and probably wont work correctly.